gopalkumar315/ridona/README.md

 You can use any regex, just pass it as second parameter to `Extract::do()`.<br>
 You can also define more regexes in `Pattern.php` file.<br>
 * by_entire()
-  If you use this method you load the entire file into memory at once (using `file_get_contents()`) and maybe encounter memory exhaustion problem.
+  If you use this method you load the entire file into memory at once (using `file_get_contents()`) and maybe encounter memory exhaustion problem. this method don't accept any arguments.
  ```php
 $file    = new ridona\File('./tests/files/lorem_ipsum_1.txt');
 $content = $file->by_entire();